hotellistat/.github/profile/README.md

 We accept contributions to our OSS projects.

-Please follow these steps to get started:
+Please follow these simple steps to get started:

 1. Navigate to the project
 2. Create a new issue, stating what you would like to contribute and what it solves
-3. We'll discuss your issue and will accept or reject your offer
+3. We'll discuss your issue and will accept or reject it
-4. You, others or we can then create a PR that solves your issue
+4. You, others or we can then create a PR that solves that issue

 ### Resources